docusign/code-examples-powershell/README.md

    1. Set a name and email for the signer.
 In settings.json, save an email address as `SIGNER_EMAIL` and a name as `SIGNER_NAME`.
 **Note:** Protect your personal information.
 Please make sure that settings.json will not be stored in your source code repository.
 1. Run the launcher.
 In the root folder, right-click the launcher file and select **Run with PowerShell** > **Open**; then select an API when prompted in Windows PowerShell.
+1. Select Authorization Code Grant when authenticating your account.

 ### Configure the launcher to use JWT Grant